-- 8. When the IASB issues a new requirement, it includes an effects analysis of the likely benefits and costs arising from the new requirement.
-Costs comprise initial and ongoing financial and other costs. - 9.
-The objective of a PIR is to assess whether the effects of applying the new requirements on users of financial statements, preparers, auditors and regulators are as intended when the IASB developed those new requirements. - 10.
-A PIR includes consideration of how contentious matters that the IASB considered during development of the new requirements and how market developments since those new requirements were issued are being addressed in practice. - 11.
+- 9. A PIR includes consideration of how contentious matters that the IASB considered during development of the new requirements and how market developments since those new requirements were issued are being addressed in practice. - 10.
 A PIR concludes with a determination of whether: - (a) overall, the new requirements are working as intended.
 Fundamental questions (that is, 'fatal flaws') about the clarity and suitability of the core objectives or principles in the new requirements would indicate that they are not working as intended. - (b) there are specific questions about application of the new requirements.
 If there are specific application questions, the IASB may still conclude that the new requirements are working as intended.
-However, those specific application questions would be addressed if they meet the criteria for whether the IASB would take further action (see paragraphs 19-22). - 12.
+However, those specific application questions would be addressed if they meet the criteria for whether the IASB would take further action (see paragraphs 18-21). - 11.
 A PIR is not a standard-setting project and does not automatically lead to standard-setting.
-It is also not intended to lead to the resolution of every application question.

-13. However, PIRs can identify improvements that can be made to a new requirement, to the standard-setting process or the structure of Accounting Standards.
+It is also not intended to lead to the resolution of every application question. - 12.
+However, PIRs can identify improvements that can be made to a new requirement, to the standard-setting process or the structure of Accounting Standards.